tidev/ti.admob/ios/documentation/view.md

 ### didDismissScreen

 Sent just after dismissing a full screen view.
-Use this opportunity to restart anything you may have stopped as part of "willPresentScreen".
+Use this opportunity to restart anything you may have stopped as part of `willPresentScreen`.

 ### willLeaveApplication